intersystems/stock-trading-with-dotnet-isc1134/README.md

 In your IDE:
 1. Clone this repo and open the repo in Visual Studio Code.
 2. Copy `C#.csproj`, `InterSystems.Data.IRISClient.dll`, `InterSystems.Data.XEP.dll` from *enviroment* folder into your working directory.
-For example, you want to use XEP to connect to InterSystems IRIS server, put those 3 files in *Solutions/XEP folder*.
+For example, you want to use XEP to connect to InterSystems IRIS database, put those 3 files in *Solutions/XEP* folder.

 In the terminal of Visual Studio Code: